-The police have been warning tirelessly about so-called spoofing for around six years.
-"This is where fraudsters are hiding who use a faked phone number to pretend to be a false identity in order to gain access to confidential information and illegally enrich themselves," informed the police in the Mettmann district in 2015 - at that time, the fraud scheme was new.
-Years have passed by now, but the fraudsters have always been successful.
+The police have been tirelessly warning of so-called spoofing for around six years.
+"Behind this are scammers who use a fake phone number to pretend to be false in order to obtain confidential information and illegally enrich themselves," for example, informed the police in the district of Mettmann in 2015 - at that time the scam was considered new.
+Years have passed, but the scammers are still successful.

 High damage: Fraud victim should give Steam codes